spitlo/spitlo.github.io/content/code/dotfiles.md

 ## [`squash`](https://github.com/spitlo/dotfiles/blob/master/bin/squash)

 I work on some projects that’s been around since the early 2010s, and I need a local clone, including all assets, for them to work properly when developing.
-So I need to keep gigs and gigs of images just lying about on my harddrive.
+So I need to keep gigs and gigs of images just lying about on my hard drive.
 But they don’t need to look pretty.
 So every once in a while I run:

 ```bash
 find ./media/images -xdev -name '*.jpg' -mtime +360 -execdir squash {} \;